kodecocodes/english-style-guide/README.md

 **screen gestures**
 You _tap_ something on a screen, you don't _click_, _touch_ or _press_ it; the only exception to this is a _long press_ on an object on the phone's screen.

+**up**
+Don't use "up" as an adverb unless it is absolutely necessary.
+For example, "open up" can almost always be shortened to "open."

 **URL**
 Write URLs in lowercase, and leave off the leading www if possible: raywenderlich.com.
 No special formatting required when the website is part of the main body text.